notcamelcase01/ImageMeasure/README.md

 Gets processed video from video id

 ### /process_image
-Takes a image and image coordinate as input, savse the color of pixel at the coordiante, this function is not used in general unless there is color change in markers of calibration sheet
+Takes a image and image coordinate as input, save the color of pixel at the coordiante, this function is not used in general unless there is color change in markers of calibration sheet